NEWS & PROJECTS

 News

-We are working with the Arnside/ Silverdale National Landscape and the Barnes Charitable Trust to update and reprint the booklet on the "Orchards of the Arnside & Silverdale AONB".
+With the Arnside/ Silverdale National Landscape and the Barnes Charitable Trust we have updated and reprinted the booklet on the "Orchards of the Arnside & Silverdale AONB".
 We have decided that an A5 version is more friendly and many of the entries need revision.
-The original is on the website on the publications page and the various drafts of the new version will be posted there.
-Any comments would be gratefully received.
-Please contact finance@bitterncountrysidecic.org.uk
+The original is on the website on the publications page as a low resolution pdf as is the new updated version.
+A printed copy is available at the National Landscape office for £5.

 The meeting started at 7pm with a talk by Rachel Marshall* on 'Closing Loops and what it means to create a regenerative economy' followed by the AGM.